diwu1990/UnarySim/sw/README.md

 3. [pylfsr](https://github.com/Nikeshbajaj/Linear_Feedback_Shift_Register)

 ## Data Representation
-UnarySim has five categories of data, with each having preferred data type in PyTorch, all with format _**'torch.float'**_ by default.
+UnarySim has five categories of data, with each having default data type as _**'torch.float'**_ in PyTorch.

 1. **Source Data**:
 The input source data in unary computing need to be ranging from _0_ to _1_ in **unipolar** format, or from _-1_ to _1_ in **bipolar** format.